 When 3D rendering first became popular, the resulting products were more detailed than the previous solid models but were still little more than highly realistic exterior shells.
-Other forms of CAD software and hand-drawn plans remained the predominant methods for mapping out the layers of technical information that construction crews would actually utilize onsite.
+Other forms of CAD software and hand-drawn plans remained the predominant methods for mapping out the layers of technical information construction crews would utilize onsite.

 3D rendering provides significant client-facing advantages to architectural design firms

 Having a team of talented engineers is an essential quality of a successful architectural design firm.
 However, without good client relations, marketing strategies, and the ability to consistently attract a high volume of paying clients, even the most talented firms will suffer in the long term.

 RELATED: Why Hire an Architectural Design Service? | Cad Crowd

 By using 3D rendering, many architectural design firms have been able to increase the effectiveness of their marketing tactics and improve their communication with clients.
 How have they accomplished this?
 First, they have taken advantage of the ability to easily conceptualize and visualize large-scale products with incredible realism.
 As mentioned above, this gives clients tangible images to interact with and critique.
 However, it can also attract clients with more buying power.

 The capacity to provide clients with detailed images of the final product throughout the construction process can help maintain positive client relations even through demanding projects or when things don’t go according to plan.

 3D visualization services can also be used to increase public interest and engagement.
 For example, local or state agencies can post pictures of public park improvements.
 Private contractors can use realistic images of new developments to attract renters or office subletters well before construction is complete, which secures an immediate return on their investment in the project.